minipirack/wifinatify/README.md

 The internal network (r1-p2, r1-p3) can be access via r1-p1 as a jump server.

-# HOWTO
+# HOWTO Setup the Wifi and NAT
-1. Connect via wired connection so the ansible script can be run
+1. Connect via wired connection so the ansible script can be run.
-2. Run the ansible script to configure the MiniPiRack
+2. Run the ansible script to configure the MiniPiRack.
-3. Disconnect the ethernet cable.
+3. Disconnect the ethernet cable while the rack reboots.
 You won't need it anymore.
-4. Using Bluetooth, pair your laptop to the MiniPiRack master (r1-p1) ([Bluetooth pairing ](./images/BluetoothPairing.png))
+4. Depending on your network setup, you might be able to connect using:

+       ssh pirate@r1-p1.local
-5. Connect using 'screen' to r1-p1 (See directions below.)
+5. If r1-p1.local does not resolve to an IP address, use the Bluetooth pairing to attach to the master r1-p1 (see directions below.)
-6. Edit /etc/networks/interfaces.d/wlan0 to set the wifi network name (wpa-ssid) and password (wpa-psk)
-7. Run 'sudo systemctl restart networking'
-8. Run 'ifconfig' to get the new ip address for the wlan0 interface.
+6. Get the IP address of the r1-p1 wlan0 network adapter using 'ifconfig'
-9. Or, depending on your network configuration, you might be able to 'ssh pirate@r1-p1.local'
+7. ssh to r1-p1 by:

+       ssh pirate@<ip address of r1-p1 wlan0>
-10. Enjoy your newly Wifi-connected, NAT-ed MiniPiRack!
+9. Enjoy your newly Wifi-connected, NAT-ed MiniPiRack!

 ## To run the ansible playbook

-ansible-playbook -i hosts site.yml
+    ansible-playbook -i hosts site.yml --extra-vars "ssid=<wifi network name> wifipassword=<wifi password name> btname=<paired Bluetooth name>"

+ssid - the SSID of the WiFi network to connect to wifipassword - the password of the WiFi network
+The 'btname' variable is optional.
+Without it, the btname will default to 'rpi1'.

 ## To access a terminal via BlueTooth using 'screen'

+The ansible script will expose the master (r1-p1) via Bluetooth so that you can connect to it via iTerm2 or other terminal program.

+### HOWTO Connect via Bluetooth
+1. Using Bluetooth, pair your laptop to the MiniPiRack master (r1-p1) ([Bluetooth pairing ](./images/BluetoothPairing.png))
+2. Connect using 'screen' to r1-p1 (See directions below.)

 ### Find the Bluetooth device
 *This will not work until you have paired your laptop with r1-p1 (Step #4 in the HOWTO).*